hsf-training/deep-learning-intro-for-hep/deep-learning-intro-for-hep/11-minimizers.md

 Keep in mind that what we're doing is unusual: it's very unlikely that you'll ever minimize 2-dimensional functions, and certainly not by hand like this.
 The reason we're doing this is to understand what these options mean, to have an idea of what to tune when a neural network isn't improving during training.

 Most likely, the functions you'll be minimizing will have hundreds or thousands of dimensions, but they'll have complicated structure like the 2-dimensional examples above.
-This is a 2-dimensional cross-section taken from a real machine learning application ([ref](https://doi.org/10.48550/arXiv.1712.09913)):
+Below is a 2-dimensional cross-section taken from a real machine learning application ([ref](https://doi.org/10.48550/arXiv.1712.09913)):

 ![](img/loss-visualization-noshort.png){. width="65%"}